Structure of a sales contract

 Before there can be a contract, one party must make an offer to the other intending to be legally bound by that offer.
 The other party must then accept the terms of the offer without trying to change them.

-Ideally, you should ask the buyer to sign your form, as the buyer will then be bound by the terms whether or not they've actually read them.
-If the buyer doesn't sign your terms, you'd need to show that you've taken reasonable steps to bring them to the buyer's attention.
-Or, you'd need to show that you've used the same terms consistently in a course of regular dealings with that buyer.
+Ideally, you should ask the buyer to sign your form, as this will bind them to the standard terms, whether or not they've actually read them.
+If the buyer doesn't sign, you'll need to show that you've taken reasonable steps to bring the standard terms to their attention.
+Alternatively, you'll need to demonstrate that you've consistently used the same standard terms in your regular dealings with that buyer.

 If you, as the seller, make the offer, rather than the buyer, there are some safeguards you should adopt in relation to the buyer accepting the offer.
 You should give them a deadline to accept, and say that your offer will lapse if they haven't accepted by the deadline.